prk-Jr/getset-macro/Readme.md

         }
     ```

-3. Use the generated getter and setter methods as follows:
+3. Use the generated constrotor, getter and setter methods as follows:

     ```rust
         let mut instance = MyStruct {
                 field1: initial_value1,
                 field2: initial_value2,
                 };

+        // Or Using derived constructor
+        let mut new_instance = MyStruct::new(field1, field2);

         // Get the value of field1
         let value1 = instance.get_field1();